 A day during summer vacation is usually split into two halves.
 The daytime has its own set of activities, you return to your room, and then you get ready for the evening, which is its own event.
 The Lake George Area has a few nightlife options that will make both your wild half and your more mild side very happy.

 We’ve all been on a bar crawl.
 You meet up with a bunch of strangers at a set gathering place, exchange awkward “hellos” with your new friends, then stroll to a few local haunts to take advantage of pre-arranged drink specials.
-At the Lake George Bar Crawl, a man known as Tim will guide you around the Village, exposing you to the most lively bars and clubs in towns.
+At the Lake George Bar Crawl, Captain Tim will guide you around the Village, exposing you to the most lively bars and clubs in towns.
 The crawl begins at 10 p.m. sharp, and in between some ice breakers and social games, there will be plenty of time to embarrass yourself on the dance floor.
 Don’t worry, what happens at the Lake George Bar Crawl stays at the Lake George Bar Crawl (maybe?).

 Not everyone loves the late night bar scene, so our next nightlife event can be enjoyed completely booze-free!
 You already know how gorgeous Lake George is, so it shouldn’t be tough to convince you to go on a fireworks cruise.
 Board one of the cruise ships at either the Lake George Steamboat Company or Lake George Shoreline Cruises and get ready for a show.
 You can’t get any closer to the phenomenal fireworks that blast off every Thursday throughout the summer and on holidays.
 We know you’ve seen fireworks before, but trust us, the colors are worth it.